Monika-81/Project1/README.md

 ## **Testing**
 <br>

-For more information about the testing perforemed during the development, go to the separate [testing](/TESTING.md) page.
+For more information about the testing performed during the development, go to the separate [testing](/TESTING.md) page.
 <br>
 <br>